CHINESE NEW YEAR 2023 (The year of the Rabbit)

-Holiday camps will be closed during the first three days of the Lunar New Year and lodging will not be provided on Lunar New Year's Eve, 9th February 2013.
+Holiday camps will be closed during the first three days of the Lunar New Year and lodging will not be provided on Lunar New Year's Eve, 24th January 2020.

 Leisure Link booking counters at venues will not operate when the venues are closed.
 For venues scheduled to reopen on the third day of the Lunar New Year, their Leisure Link booking counters will also resume operation from the same day.

 Details of opening hours of Leisure and Cultural Services Department and URBTIX ticketing outlet hours during 2020 Chinese New Year can be found at the link below;